Every (genuine) graphic recorder knows that moment of epiphany.

 However, you cannot get to this outcome without giving thought to the process of graphic recording.

 To the uninitiated graphic recorder and graphic recording client, it may seem that the visual output is all that matters.
 They are content as long as something that commands visual attention gets produced by the end of the session.

 If that is how you see graphic recording, you have no idea what you are missing out on.

-Take this project for example.
+Take this project for example, where process mattered.